YxJannis/Pokedex-Desktop/README.md

 # Pokedex Desktop

 This is an interactive visualization of the dataset of all 801 Pokémon from Generations 1 to 7.
-Discover the strongest or weakest Pokémon based on 6 attributes: Attack, Special Attack, Defense, Special Defense, Speed and Health.
+Discover the strongest or weakest Pokémon based on 6 attributes: Attack, Special Attack, Defence, Special Defence, Speed and Health.

-Analyze, compare and discover all Pokémon interactively in this easy-to-use visualization.
+Analyse, compare and discover all Pokémon interactively in this easy-to-use visualization.

 ## Requirements